-This worksheet is an excellent way for Key Stage 2 pupils to revise and practise recognising and using metaphors.
-It contains examples of metaphors and five different challenges, which can be tackled during one lesson or spread over a number of teaching sessions.
+This worksheet is an excellent way for pupils in Key Stage 2 to revise and practise recognising and using metaphors.
+It contains examples of KS2 metaphors and five different challenges, which can be tackled during one lesson or spread over a number of teaching sessions.

 Questions encourage creative responses as well as revision, and include interesting images to stimulate ideas.